ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

         })
     );

-    // If we have a providers to choose from - choose the one with the best performance if (providersPerformance.length) {
+    // If we have a providers to choose from - choose the one with the best performance for the last hour if (providersPerformance.length) {
         decision = getLowestByProperty(providersPerformance, 'performance').provider;
         res.setAddr(decision.cname);